 People don’t stop judging you even when you have cancer.

-In August of 2007, my mother complained of pain in her shoulder and back.
+In August 2007, my mother complained about pain in her shoulder and back.
 Tests were ordered and results revealed “spots,” a gentler way of saying recurrence.
-She was put on the drug Zometa to slow growth of cancer in her bones.
+She was put on Zometa to slow growth of cancer in her bones.
 It was supposed to buy us more time.

 You’re really not like her, I was tempted to respond.
 You are twenty years older than she is.
 Your situation is not the same.
 But of course I could not say that.
 I could not strip her of her badge.

-Thinking about these things after hearing Elizabeth had passed away brought back many painful memories for me.
+Thinking about these things after hearing Elizabeth died away brought back painful memories for me.
 I thought about what both of our families have been through and the road that lies ahead for them, especially the young children.
 It hasn’t been easy and the future won’t be either.

 What are your thoughts on the life/death of Elizabeth Edwards?